Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Introduction

-To address this issue, a growing body of research \cite{chang2023llm4ts,chang2024align} has explored leveraging the reasoning capabilities of large language models (LLMs) to analyze temporal dynamics and generate high-quality representations, thereby enhancing lightweight TSF models \cite{liu2025calf,jin2023time}.
-These approaches benefit from the ability of LLMs to incorporate contextual information such as textual metadata \cite{gruver2023large}, offering stronger generalization performance across diverse domains \cite{liu2024time, dooley2023forecastpfn}, and produce interpretable explanations that support forecasting decisions \cite{tan2024language,cheng2025instructime}.
+To address this issue, a growing body of work explores how large language models (LLMs) can support time series forecasting.
+Specifically, recent methods use LLMs to analyze temporal dynamics and learn informative representations, which in turn improve TSF models \citep{chang2023llm4ts,liu2025calf,jin2023time}.
+These approaches leverage LLMs to incorporate contextual information, such as textual metadata \citep{gruver2023large}.
+This additional context often improves cross-domain generalization \citep{liu2024time, dooley2023forecastpfn} and enables explanations that support forecasting decisions \citep{tan2024language}.

 However, despite their potential, current LLM-based TSF methods face three key limitations: \textit{First}, a partial misalignment of time series domain knowledge, and limited reasoning capabilities.
-General linguistic knowledge in LLM often mismatches the temporal patterns and causal mechanisms required for time series tasks, leading to suboptimal performance \cite{zhou2023one, TimeLLM}. \textit{Second}, a lack of generalization from experiential learning.
-While effective in supervised memorization, they struggle with understanding dynamics or adapting to new, unseen scenarios, which limits their out-of-distribution performance. \textit{Third}, absence of progressive reasoning.
+General linguistic knowledge in LLMs often mismatches the temporal patterns and causal mechanisms required for time series tasks, leading to suboptimal performance \citep{zhou2023one}. \textit{Second}, a lack of generalization from experiential learning.
+While effective in fitting historical patterns, they struggle with understanding dynamics or adapting to new, unseen scenarios, which limits their out-of-distribution performance. \textit{Third}, absence of progressive reasoning.
 These models map history to future directly without detecting regime changes or performing step-by-step inference, resembling fast (not deliberate) thinking for time series.
 These issues lead to a central question: \textbf{Can we improve time series forecasting performance by training LLMs to acquire time series reasoning capabilities?}